Academic Program Descriptions

 B.M. in Performance (Vocal and Instrumental): Designed for those who wish to pursue a performing or teaching career in music.
 Many who choose this option continue their studies at the graduate level and participate in various professional programs in their specific area.

 B.M. in Jazz Studies: Designed for students wishing to pursue a performing or teaching career in jazz and commercial music.
 Many who choose this option continue their studies at the graduate level and in professional programs in their specific area.

 Music Education — Bachelor of Science: Prepares the student to apply for provisional PK-12 certification in Connecticut.
 Designed for students who wish to pursue a career in music education.

 Musical Theatre — Bachelor of Fine Arts: Offers students knowledge of and training in all aspects of musical theatre within a liberal arts context in order to compete for employment opportunities in the entertainment industry where musical talent is utilized.

 Nursing — Bachelor of Science: Prepares the interested student to pursue and master content didactic and clinical to become a professional nurse in order to sit for licensure exam as a registered nurse; provides opportunities for educational mobility for registered nurses prepared in associate degree and diploma nursing education programs.

-Professional Writing: Prepares students to work professionally as writers, editors, and publishers.
-Optional fields include creative writing, business and technical writing, and journalism and public relations.
+Professional Writing: Prepares students to work professionally as writers.
+Optional fields include creative writing, business, public relations and journalism.

 Psychology: Provides students with a broad knowledge base in psychology, advanced skills in scientific inquiry and critical thinking, an understanding of ethical and social responsibility in a diverse world, good communication skills, and the opportunity for professional development in the field of psychology.